apache/trafficserver/doc/appendices/faq.en.rst

 Traffic Server cache, so Traffic Server provided proxy service for the oversized object but did not cache it.
-To set the object size limit for the cache, modify the :ts:cv:`proxy.config.cache.max_doc_size` variable in the records.config file.
+To set the object size limit for the cache, modify the :ts:cv:`proxy.config.cache.max_doc_size` variable in the :file:`records.yaml` file.
 If you do not want to limit the size of objects in the cache, then set the document size to ``0`` (zero).